War in Ukraine: Trauma and re-traumatization

 War heroes or peace process?

 Owing to his experience, my grandfather probably would have recognized the threat that Russia poses much earlier.
 He would have recommended resistance earlier on.
-My father certainly would have taken a more radical stance and would have come to the decision that Putin should simply be killed.
 I have grown up in a democracy, which is why I opt for a democratic and diplomatic, non-violent solution.
 All things considered, I have the impression that the younger generation responds differently to this situation of conflict than the older generation.
 We have different narratives running in parallel right now; some people glorify war or resistance heroes while young people tend to focus on the peace process.